-2.23 Current and non Current classification:
+2.23 Current and non Current

-- The assets and liabilities in the Balance Sheet are based on current/ non current classification.
-An asset as current when it is: - 1 Expected to be realised or intended to be sold or consumed in normal operating cycle - 2 Held primarily for the purpose of trading - 3 Expected to be realised within twelve months after the reporting period, or - 4 Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period
+i.
+The assets and liabilities in the Balance Sheet are based on current/ non - current classification.
+An asset as current when it is:

+1 Expected to be realised or intended to be sold or consumed in normal operating cycle

+2 Held primarily for the purpose of trading

+3 Expected to be realised within twelve months after the reporting period, or ii A liability is current when:

+4 Cash or cash equivalents unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period